 Having a strong credit score is one of the most important things you can do to help control your finances.
 Your credit score is used every time you apply for a loan, to help determine interest and insurance rates, for background checks when you apply for a job or for renting a house, and even when you want to enter a cell phone contract.

-Yesterday I wrote about how FICO Credit Scores are determined.
-The calculation is based upon your credit payment history, amounts owed, length of credit history, new credit, and types of credit.
+Your FICO score is determined by a calculation based upon your credit payment history, amounts owed, length of credit history, new credit, and types of credit.
 Now I will share some ways to improve your credit score.

 But there are many things you can do to improve your score over time.
 The most important thing is to make regular payments and to reduce your amount of debt.
 You can also consider consolidating accounts, reducing the amount of available credit you have, leaving your oldest credit lines open, and having different types of credit (installment loans, revolving credit, secured loans, unsecured loans, etc.).

 Keep in mind that closing your credit accounts does not remove them from your credit report or your credit score.
 Closing the accounts is fine, but you have to consistently pay your remaining loans on time to improve your credit score.

 Finally, only open new credit accounts when needed.
 This will limit the amount of available credit you have, reduce the number of new accounts in your name, and help keep the average age of credit up – all of which are important elements to your credit score.